roc-streaming/roc-vad/HACKING.md

 ## General overview

 Virtual device is implemented as a plugin, a.k.a. driver, for CoreAudio sound daemon.
-The most part of the driver job is provided by [libASPL](https://github.com/gavv/libASPL) (developed by the author of these lines).

 The driver is running in a sandbox, isolated from filesystem, but with network access.
 The streaming part is integrated right into the driver.
 The command-line tool controls the driver via gRPC over a TCP socket on localhost.

+To communicate with CoreAudio HAL, Roc VAD uses [libASPL](https://github.com/gavv/libASPL) (developed by the author of these lines).
+You can refer to its documentation to get familiar with CoreAudio HAL concepts, which affect Roc VAD design quite a lot.

+For streaming, Roc VAD uses Roc Toolkit [C API](https://roc-streaming.org/toolkit/docs/api.html).
+Refer to its documentation for more details about interfaces, endpoints, protocols, and various sender and receiver options.

 ## Dependencies